xerial/sbt-sonatype/README.md

 ## Publishing Your Artifact

-The general steps for publishing your artifact to the Central Repository are as follows:
+The basic steps for publishing your artifact to the Central Repository are as follows:

   * `publishSigned` to deploy your artifact to a local staging repository.
   * `sonatypeBundleRelease` (since sbt-sonatype 3.4)